-Riddick is a surprisingly entertaining movie that shrugs off some of the absurd concepts from the previous film and reconnects to the Pitch Black roots of Vin Diesel’s anti-hero.
+Riddick is a terrible but surprisingly entertaining movie that shrugs off some of the absurd concepts from the previous film and reconnects to the Pitch Black roots of Vin Diesel’s anti-hero.

 Riddick begins shortly after the events of the previous film and finds the titular Riddick, not content to rule the Necromongers as their new Lord-Marshall, searching for his long forgotten home-world, Furya.
 Ultimately betrayed and left for dead by his necromonger crew, Riddick is stranded on a hostile unknown world to contend with the brutally harsh environment and dangerous wildlife of his latest prison.